Blumfeld

 Blumfeld ([ˈbluːmfɛlt]) was an indie pop band from Hamburg, Germany, formed by singer and songwriter Jochen Distelmeyer.
 The name of the band was taken from the main character of the short story "Blumfeld, ein älterer Junggeselle" by Franz Kafka.
-Blumfeld are counted among the most significant representatives of the Hamburger Schule (School of Hamburg) and are considered to be one of the most successful combos of the German indie scene.
+Blumfeld are counted among the most significant representatives of the Hamburger Schule (Hamburg School) and are considered to be one of the most successful combos of the German indie scene.

 Blumfeld's lyrics are characterized by a distinctive disdain for human life in the context of modern consumer society.
 Fears, depressions, uncertainty, lack of orientation and love as main motive are the most important themes which are made a subject of discussion in their songs.
 The mainly melancholic music is seen as having a pessimistic tone.

 History

 Blumfeld was founded in 1990 by members of the then-defunct bands Der Schwarze Kanal and Bienenjäger.
 Originally strongly influenced by guitar feedback, the band's style evolved more toward pop music during the mid-1990s.
 Among the band's distinct traits are the convoluted lyrics, critical of society, which are sometimes presented in sprechgesang by singer Jochen Distelmeyer.
 Because of these texts, Blumfeld was often regarded by their audience as a showcase band for left-wing intellectuals.
 Nevertheless, the band managed to convey broader messages to a larger audience later in their career.

 Distelmeyer never considered writing his lyrics in another language than German.
 But the band always explicitly refused to be taken in by projects such as a quota of German language songs in airplay or the promotion of a "new German self-esteem" by German-language music.